gedeontofidji/Documentation/pages/mydoc/mydoc_alerts.md

 {% include note.html content="This is my note." %}

 {% include tip.html content="This is my tip." %}

-{% include warning.html content="This is my warning." %}

 {% include important.html content="This is my important info." %}